 AS Awards are generated and sent through ADS and CMRI for all resources except Non-Dynamic System Resources that have submitted any type of hourly block bids every fifteen minutes, as required for dispatchable resources.
 For Non-Dynamic System Resources that have submitted hourly block bids, AS awards will be sent to ADS and CMRI for the target hour once an hour after each associated HASP run.
 The AS Award separately identifies the Day-Ahead Award, the Real-Time qualified self-provision, and the Real-Time AS Awarded Bid.
 Any Real-Time Award for Spinning and Non-Spinning Reserve are considered Contingency Only.
 AS procurement in the RTM is done optimally based on system conditions during each 15-minute FMM interval.
+Resources that have Regulation awards or schedules must stay on Automatic Generation Control until the end of the 15-minute FMM interval.
 Because the CAISO must then maintain adequate reserves during the 15-minute interval, with no further opportunity for AS procurement, the RTM AS Awards are protected from being dispatched by RTED through designation as "contingency only".
 The CAISO will not Dispatch any Energy from the associated Energy Bid if there is no Ancillary Services awarded to the Non-Dynamic System Resource.
 See CAISO Tariff Section 30.5.2.6 and the BPM for Market Instruments.